OpenNMT/OpenNMT-tf/v2/_sources/training.md.txt

 onmt-main --model_type NMTSmall --auto_config --config data.yml train
 ```

-**Note:** If the train was stopped because `train_steps` was reached, you should first increase this value before continuing.
+**Note:** If the train was stopped because `max_step` was reached, you should first increase this value before continuing.

 ### Fine-tune an existing model